AminoJS/Amino.JS/README.md

 ## Built With

 * [Isomorphic Fetch](https://www.npmjs.com/package/isomorphic-fetch) - Fetch for node and Browserify.
 Built on top of [GitHub's WHATWG Fetch polyfill](https://github.com/github/fetch).
+* A lot of coffee
+* A brand-new used laptop

 ## Contributing